Third of Covid patients have at least one long-term symptom up to six months

 Show all 50

-Professor Paul Harrison, who headed the study, from the Department of Psychiatry at the University of Oxford, said: "There are various post-viral conditions recognised and many of us who have experienced flu know how you don't always feel completely better as quickly as you've been hoping or expecting to."
+Professor Paul Harrison, from the Department of Psychiatry at the University of Oxford, who headed the study, said: “There are various post-viral conditions recognised and many of us who have experienced flu know how you don’t always feel completely better as quickly as you’ve been hoping or expecting to.”

 The Office for National Statistics estimates that 970,000 British people are suffering ongoing symptoms after a Covid-19 infection.